Three Schur functors related to pre-Lie algebras: Introduction

 Our proof uses a modification of the homological criterion of freeness \cite[Prop.~4.1]{DT2019} that allows us to utilise the underlying rooted tree structure, bringing in standard techniques for working with graph complexes \cite{MR3348138}.
 The species we found has been previously studied by graph theorists who established that it can also be viewed as the species of ``labelled connected $P_4$-free chordal graphs'', see \cite{MR2031002} and the entry A058863 in \cite{oeis} for details.

-Our result has some immediate applications, of which we give three: a proof of a similar result for the operad of $F$-manifold algebras \cite{Do2019}, a formula for the permutative bar homology of an associative commutative algebra, and a hint that can hopefully be used to construct a conjectural good triple of operads \cite{Loday2008} $(\calX^c,\PreLie,\Lie)$ that would allow one to prove a Milnor--Moore theorem for universal enveloping pre-Lie algebras.
+This result has some immediate applications, of which we give three: a proof of a similar result for the operad of $F$-manifold algebras \cite{Do2019}, a formula for the permutative bar homology of an associative commutative algebra, and a hint that can hopefully be used to construct a conjectural good triple of operads \cite{Loday2008} $(\calX^c,\PreLie,\Lie)$ that would allow one to prove a Milnor--Moore type theorem for universal enveloping pre-Lie algebras.

-We conclude the paper by proving, using a similar method, a simpler result concerning associative universal enveloping algebras of pre-Lie algebras.
-For an operad $\calP$ and a $\calP$-algebra $V$, the associative universal enveloping algebra, also known as universal multiplicative enveloping algebra, is the associative algebra $\mathsf{UA}(V)$ whose category of left modules is equivalent to the category of operadic $V$-modules.
-For a pre-Lie algebra $V$, this object was studied in \cite[Th.~1]{KU2004} by means of noncommutative Gr\"obner bases, and its monomial basis was constructed.
-In this paper, we use the approach to associative universal enveloping algebras of~\cite{Kh2019} to prove the following functorial version of the description of associative universal enveloping algebras of pre-Lie algebras: \begin{itheorem}[{Th.~\ref{th:AsPreLie}}] Let $V$ be a pre-Lie algebra, and $\mathsf{UA}(V)$ its associative universal enveloping algebra.
+The second part of the paper is concerned with similar results concerning universal multiplicative enveloping algebras and modules of K\"ahler differentials of pre-Lie algebras.
+In general, for an operad $\calP$ and a $\calP$-algebra $L$, the universal multiplicative enveloping algebra, is the associative algebra $U_{\calP}(V)$ whose category of left modules is equivalent to the category of operadic $L$-modules.
+For a pre-Lie algebra $L$, this object was studied in \cite{KU2004} by means of noncommutative Gr\"obner bases, and its monomial basis was constructed.
+In this paper, we use the approach of~\cite{Kh2019} to prove the following functorial version of the description of universal multiplicative enveloping algebras of pre-Lie algebras: \begin{itheorem}[{Th.~\ref{th:AsPreLie}}] Let $L$ be a pre-Lie algebra.
 There is a vector space isomorphism

 Moreover, these isomorphisms can be chosen in a way that is natural with respect to pre-Lie algebra morphisms. \end{itheorem}